 Moldy and Damp External Walls

 Dampness and Moldy surfaces are a result of a constant supply of water.
 If your walls are damp, the paint is likely to be damaged over time.
 The general outlook of the house is also hampered.
 Molding on the walls also indicates that they are not shielded from rainwater as they should be.
 The drip edges may be missing on your roof, allowing water to damage the walls and the roof’s fascia board.
-If you notice any of these specific signs, it is time to look for a skilled roofing company to do the repair work so that your roof’s longevity can be preserved.
+If you notice any of these specific signs, it is time to look for a skilled roofing company in Austin TX to do the repair work so that your roof’s longevity can be preserved.
 This is important because the lack of drip edges contravenes the 2012 International Residential Code, which made it mandatory for the eaves and gables of shingle roofs to have them.

 If the underlayment is missing, leaking may be severe.
 The underlayment beneath the shingles acts as a waterproof layer.
 Any leaking water from the shingles collects on this underlayment and is blocked from reaching the house’s interior, preventing staining and damage to the attic.
 Any signs of water leaks in the attic may be a result of damaged or missing underlayment.
 If this part of the roofing is absent, the roof’s lifespan will be shortened severely.